 If you fall behind with payments on an unsecured credit debt, your creditors can take enforcement action through the court.
 Both county court judgments (CCJs) and attachment of earnings orders are examples of this.
 If you don’t stick to the conditions specified, further action can be taken as they are legally binding.

-The first enforcement stage after a default notice is a county court judgement (CCJ).
+The first enforcement stage after a default notice is a county court judgment (CCJ).
 If you receive county court paperwork through the post it’s important to respond as quickly as possible.
 We have a handy guide detailing what to do if you get a CCJ which will help if you’re unsure about the process.
 Once the payment is set at a rate that you can afford you need to maintain the payments.

 If you don’t respond to the paperwork or fall behind on your payments your creditor has the option to apply for an attachment of earnings order.
 This allows them to take instalments from your wages.
 There are also other ways that the creditor can enforce the debt which you can read about in our here.